Stowmarket: Landmarks

-Transportation
+Transport

+Stowmarket railway station, on the Great Eastern Main Line, is served by railway routes operated by Greater Anglia: Peterborough to Ipswich (via Ely and Bury St Edmunds); Cambridge to Ipswich (via Newmarket, Bury St Edmunds and Needham Market); and Norwich to London Liverpool Street (via Diss, Ipswich, Colchester, Chelmsford and Stratford).

-In the 18th century the Gipping was made navigable between Stowmarket and Ipswich by a series of locks.
+In the 18th century, the River Gipping was made navigable between Stowmarket and Ipswich by a series of locks.
 The newly created canal was known as the Ipswich and Stowmarket Navigation.

-Stowmarket railway station, on the Great Eastern Main Line, is served by numerous train services operated by Greater Anglia: Peterbrough to Ipswich (via Ely, Bury St Edmunds and Stowmarket); Cambridge to Ipswich (via Newmarket, Bury St Edmunds, Stowmarket and Needham Market); and Norwich to London Liverpool Street (via Diss / Ipswich / Colchester / Chelmsford / Stratford).

 Suffolk County Council has built a road from the Central Roundabout, a short distance to the east of Stowmarket, to Gipping Way in central Stowmarket at a cost of £21 million.
 The scheme was completed in summer 2010.
 The new road bridges the railway line and the River Gipping.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from either the Sudbury or Tacolneston transmitters.

+Local radio stations are BBC Radio Suffolk on 103.9 FM, Heart East on 96.4 FM and Greatest Hits Radio Ipswich & Suffolk on 106.4 FM.

+The Stowmarket Mercury is the town's local newspaper.

 Governance

 Stowmarket Town Council is the first tier of local government for Stowmarket.
 Formed in 1974 from the Stowmarket Urban District Council, the Town Council serves a population of approximately 20,000 people in four wards.
 It is made up of 16 elected members backed up by a staff of over 30.
 The council is located in the historic Milton House.

-Stowmarket is also home to Babergh and Mid Suffolk District Council offices.

 County Councillors

 Sport and leisure

-Stowmarket has a non-League football club Stowmarket Town F.C., which plays at Greens Meadow.
+Stowmarket has a non-League football club, Stowmarket Town, which plays at Greens Meadow.
 There is also a rugby club located at Chilton Fields, to the north of the town.
-Stowmarket is home to a handful of gyms and also boasts its own leisure centre complete with swimming pools, climbing wall, bowls green, gym, and artificial-turf football pitch.
-The town has a plethora of grassroots clubs playing a multitude of sports.
+Chilton fields also hosts a parkrun each Saturday morning where runners, joggers and walkers can complete a free of charge 3-lap multi-terrain 5 km course supported by volunteers.
+A junior parkrun takes place every Sunday morning on the Recreation Ground where 4-14 year olds can participate for free, cheered on by volunteers.
+A running club called Stowmarket Striders welcomes runners of all abilities to join and holds several running events each year.
+Stowmarket is home to a handful of gyms and also boasts its own leisure centre complete with swimming pools, climbing wall, bowls green, gym, and artificial turf football pitch.
+The town has several grassroots clubs playing various sports.

-The Regal Theatre Cinema has been in operation in the town centre for more than fifty years, offering films, concerts and theatre productions.
+The Regal Theatre cinema has been in operation in the town centre for more than fifty years, offering films, concerts and theatre productions.

-The former Corn Exchange underwent a £1 million refurbishment in 2012 to become a music venue, art gallery and theatre named the John Peel Centre for Creative Arts.
-It is named after the late influential DJ and broadcaster who lived just outside the town.
+The former corn exchange underwent a £1 million refurbishment in 2012 to become a music venue, art gallery and theatre named the John Peel Centre for Creative Arts.
+It is named after the late influential DJ and broadcaster who lived in nearby Great Finborough.